mobizt/FirebaseClient/README.md

 The `file_config_data` can be obtained from the static functions called `getFile` and `getBlob`.

-The `FileConfig` class constructor parameters that are available are the following.
+The `FileConfig` class parameters is included the following.

 ```cpp
 FileConfig::FileConfig(<filename>, <file_callback>)